The National Institute of Design: Making a New Nation, By Design

 The making of India’s premiere design school corresponded perfectly with Jawaharlal Nehru’s modernist vision of a new India.
 Internationalism, innovation and a spirit of inquiry underscored its birthing.
 As did India’s newly adopted political stance as a non-aligned force in the heydays of the cold war.
 Together these factors defined independent India’s attitude towards design in the mid-century and paved the way for what may be described as a modern Indian design lexicon.

-The Sarabhai’s, who played a pivotal role in the inception of NID, were (are) no ordinary Indian family.
+The Sarabhais, who played a pivotal role in the inception of NID, were no ordinary Indian family.

-The Sarabhai’s extensive connections were instrumental to NID from the very start.
-In 1955 one of their friends, Pupul Jaykar, met Ray and Charles Eames at an exhibition on Indian textiles and ornamental arts at the MoMA.
-Jaykar was the founder of the Indian Handlooms and Handicrafts Export Council and knew that the Government of India was considering establishing an institute of design at the time.
-With the Sarabhai siblings she advised them to invite the Eames’ to visit India and provide recommendations for a design training programme.
+Jaykar was the founder of the Indian Handlooms and Handicrafts Export Council and knew that the Indian government was considering establishing an institute of design at the time.
+With the Sarabhai siblings, she advised them to invite the Eames’ to visit India and provide recommendations for a design training programme.

 Local Design, Global Allies

 Various specialists, with and without institutional affiliations, were also brought in to help with the curriculum.
-Danish architect Vilhelm Wohlert and Ernst Schneidegger, a lecturer at HfG Ulm, were deputed to work out a ‘working plan’ based on the Eames’ esoteric Report.
-Others from Ulm, such as industrial designer Hans Gugelot and design theorist Gui Bonsiepe served as consultants and even collaborated with NID’s Kumar Vyas to formulate NID’s renowned foundation program.
+Danish architect Vilhelm Wohlert and Ernst Schneidegger, a lecturer at HfG Ulm, were deputed to craft a ‘working plan’ based on the Eames Report.
+Others from Ulm, such as industrial designer Hans Gugelot and design theorist Gui Bonsiepe served as consultants and even collaborated with NID’s Kumar Vyas to formulate the institute's renowned foundation program.

-Realizing that the particular circumstances of India demanded a particularized design approach, NID eventually decided to develop its own methods, without replicating existing or past pedagogical practices elsewhere.
+Realizing that the particular circumstances of India demanded a specific design approach, NID eventually decided to develop its own methods, without replicating existing or past pedagogical practices elsewhere.

-Care was also taken to avoid transplanting the academic culture and curriculum of other universities via its foreign trained faculty.
-Instead of reproducing other places effort was put in to develop NID as an independent institution with its own, distinctive characteristics.
+Care was also taken to avoid transplanting the academic culture and curriculum of other universities via its foreign-trained faculty.
+Instead of reproducing the ethos of other places, effort was put into developing NID as an independent institution, with its distinctive characteristics.

 Design in the Hands of An Unaligned India